 Articles Tagged ‘British Airways’

-British Airways launches flights from London Heathrow Airport in UK to Chengdu Airport in China
+British Airways starts flights from London Heathrow Airport in UK to Chengdu Airport in China

 The EU now has 28 member states, and this week anna.aero looks to see which of these are best connected to their fellow members in terms of air services.
 One country is connected to just one other major capital airport in the EU.
 British Airways does well for EU connections, but Lufthansa and Iberia are […]